SSAP Frequently Asked Questions

 How do i control my SSAS / SSAP - Small Self Administered Pension?

 A small Self Administered Pension is ideal if you are a company director or if you have a pension scheme which you want to control.
 Effectively when we set up our Small Self Administered Pensions under Trust, they allow you as the co-Trustee / Beneficiary an element of control of your pension.
 For example this is beneficial when you are looking to buy a particular investment property to place in your pension arrangment.
 The Trust gives the Trustee flexibility and control of the assets that they chose to sit within their pension arrangement.
-We act as Pensioneer Trustees to ensure that your pension meets the relevant guidlines set down by the Revenue Commissioners and Pensions Board.
-We are the "gate keepers"!

 How much is a Small Self Administered Pension?

-In our opinion, if you are not sitting a property into your pension than you will need a fund of circa €150,000 to justify the initial cost of a Small Self Administered Pension.
+In our opinion, if you are not sitting a property into your pension than you will need a fund of circa €200,000 to justify the initial cost of a Small Self Administered Pension.
 It also helps for you to have a clear strategy in mind for your pension going forward.
 We will tell you if it makes financial sense to establish a SSAP as not every individual is suited to a Small Self Administered Pension.
-Sometimes the Pensioneer Trustees may recommend for you or your advisor to establish an Executive Pension for a few years until your fund is large enough to set up a Self Administered Pension or SSAS / SSAP.
 The cost of a SSAP /SSAS will depend on the size and amount of assets we need to sit into the portfolio.
 If you have multiple properties and other investments then the fee will reflect the work that is required for the Pensioneer Trustees.

 Generally the cost from our perspective of setting up a SSAP varies depending on the clients assets.
 At the initial client meeting we will be in a position to outline the cost based on your plan for your SSAS.
 There may be additional costs where direct property is included within your portfolio, these costs would be clearly outlined prior to the purchase of any property.
 The additional cost is in place to pay for additional time for processing payments and general expenses related to the property.
 Letting agents must be appointed once you have purchased a property within a SSAP.